discordjs/guide/guide/voice/the-basics.md

 #### WebM/Ogg Opus Files

-WebM/Ogg Opus files already contain Opus audio; this means we do not require FFmpeg to convert the file.
+WebM/Ogg Opus files already contain Opus audio; this means you do not require FFmpeg to convert the file.
 This is efficient and using these files where possible will improve the performance of your bot.

 To play these files, you'll need to have a ReadableStream of the file and you'll need to specify the type of file when playing: